-However the engine builders make smaller, lighter, cleaner engines with massive leaps in technological advances the humble diesel by contrast has been getting worse.
+The engine builders now make smaller, lighter, cleaner engines with massive leaps in technology yet the humble diesel by contrast has been getting worse.

 So now, finally, there is a need for well chosen additives that can play a very real part in modern diesel.
 Tackling lubricity, deposits, cold flow or cetane reduction amongst others they can ensure the diesel is maintained, slow degradation and prevent the inevitable deposits from low sulphur diesel.
 Did you know all the fuel manufacturers recommend a maximum life of 6 months for diesel.
 After all they make diesel to burn, not to store for months or even years at a time.

 If you have sludge in your filters then yes you need to look at your tank as you may have ‘Diesel Bug’.
 There are two types of diesel bug treatments; enzyme and biocides.
 Enzymes don’t kill the bugs, they remove their food.
 Biocides kill them; they act like the antibiotics we use when we have a disease.
 There is more on Enzymes Vs Biocides here

 But is the sludge from Diesel Bug?... it could be asphaltenes that have agglomerated and fallen to the bottom as an oily tar like sludge, or it could be diesel oxidizing and degrading creating globules of dark sludge.